 Exception for Interpreter Services Under Contract

-Interpreters that have a contract with TWC to provide interpreter services can be paid for no-shows at 50% of the allowable payment rate according to the conditions of their contract.
-However, if a scheduled interpreter does not have a contract with TWC to provide interpreter services, they cannot be paid for no-shows.
+No-Show payments no longer apply to any Communication Access Services.
+Please refer to D-204-7: Cancellation Upon Arrival.

 Processing a No-Show Payment in RHW

 A no-show specification is different from the specification for the service that would have been provided; therefore, the VR staff member either: